wilfredinni/python-cheatsheet/docs/cheatsheet/virtual-environments.md

 UV automatically manages virtual environments, Python versions, and dependencies with exceptional speed and convenience.

+## Relevant links

+- <router-link to="/cheatsheet/setup-py">setup.py</router-link>
+- <router-link to="/blog/python-projects-with-poetry-and-vscode-part-1">Python projects with Poetry and VSCode.
+Part 1</router-link>
+- <router-link to="/blog/python-projects-with-poetry-and-vscode-part-2">Python projects with Poetry and VSCode.
+Part 2</router-link>
+- <router-link to="/blog/python-projects-with-poetry-and-vscode-part-3">Python projects with Poetry and VSCode.
+Part 3</router-link>
-For comprehensive information about UV's features and performance benefits, read our detailed guide: <router-link to="/blog/python-uv-package-manager">UV: The Lightning-Fast Python Package Manager</router-link>.
+- <router-link to="/blog/python-uv-package-manager">UV: The Lightning-Fast Python Package Manager</router-link>
+- <router-link to="/builtin/import">import()</router-link>